IsaacBreen/WordleSolver/README.md

 To my knowledge, this is the first correct Wordle solver to calculate an optimal guess, defined as the guess that minimizes the expected number of turns to win.
-No tricks - this algorithm is not a heuristic.
+No tricks - it's not a heuristic.

 Most other solution attempts define an 'optimal guess' as that which gives the highest expected information-gain to make the search tractable (although it does use maximum information-gain as a heuristic to make the search faster).
 While this is a useful heuristic, it is not equivalent to minimizing the expected number of turns to win.
-Given that the goal of Wordle is generally considered to find the solution in the fewest turns, the information-gain heuristic is not the optimal strategy.
+Given that the goal of Wordle is generally considered to be finding the solution in the fewest possible turns, the information-gain heuristic is not the optimal strategy.

 The core algorithm is simple.
 In Pythonic pseudocode: